Appointment of an Educational Representative, Educational Surrogate Parent, or Developmental Services Decision-Maker

 SCSW Responsibilities

-1. Review the JV 535 and or the JV 536.
+1. Review the JV-535 and or the JV-536.

 2. Approve the ex parte request or court report that recommends the court limit the parental/legal guardian’s educational and/or developmental services decision-making rights and requests that the court appoint an Educational Representative or authorize the LEA to appoint an ESP and/or developmental services decision-maker.